 And to put a point on it, all the good people I’ve met in my life who had limited intellects had very limited vocabularies.

 The bottom line for parents who want their kids to grow up with fine minds and encounter success and happiness in life: help them become kids who love to read.
 In the best case, read to them at a very early age.
 Make reading fun and a big deal.
 Give books as gifts.
 Read the books they read and discuss them.
 Encourage them to look up the meanings of “difficult” words, so they broaden their vocabulary.

+In another article, I describe the best way to teach your child how to read.
 Your child can become an avid reader and develop the kind of mind that connects the dots with ease, which will open the door to success in their education, life and work.

 An ample vocabulary is not the only way to build thinking skills.
 Learn more about this in my book: How Your Teen Can Grow a Smarter Brain.